 RSB workouts accommodate all ages as well as different degrees of PD symptoms and fitness levels.
 Classes are designed to protect against injury.
 Participants in RSB find that taking a swing at PD in their group workout creates a community filled with camaraderie, sharing challenges and celebrating victories.

 Schedule.
 PWC is offering a class in the group exercise room on Tuesdays and Thursdays, 1:00-2:30 pm in the group exercise room.
 On the third Tuesday of the month, participants enjoy a session in PATH Recreation & Fitness Center’s game room, which features ping pong and air hockey (this rec session follows a meeting of the Parkinsons Disease Support Group at 11:30 am; the support group is open to anyone interested).
-Prior to registering, participants will need their doctor’s referral as well as an evaluation with Bobby or Whitney prior to program participation.
+Prior to registering for RSB, participants will need their doctor’s referral.
+They will also need an evaluation with Bobby or Whitney prior to program participation.

 Monthly pricing (2 classes/week): $50 for members and $100 for non-members (includes access to the facility).